 The service is designed to rigorously push the defences of internet networks and applications.
 It is suitable for commissioning, third party assurance, post-attack analysis, audit and regulatory purposes where independence and quality of service are important requirements.

-A final written report provides an analysis of any security or service problems discovered together with proposed solutions, links to detailed advisories and recommendations for improving the security of the service under test.
+A final written report provides an analysis of any security or service problems discovered and their impact, together with proposed solutions and recommendations for improving the security of the service under test.
+Every report is thoroughly reviewed by at least two experienced members of the application testing team.

 The Web Application Testing service can be used to ensure compliance with the Payment Card Industry (PCI) DSS requirement 11.3, (penetration testing) as it includes both network and application layer testing.
-Netcraft is a PCI Approved Scanning Vendor (ASV).
+Netcraft is a PCI Approved Scanning Vendor (PCI ASV).

 - Configuration errors